milos-aleksic/Docs/docs/DownloadPro/configuration.md

 - **Max Upload Size**.
 Maximum dimensions for uploaded files, in KB.
 Default value is 1024Kb=1Mb.

 - **Amazon S3 Integration**.
-Amazon S3 Integration is a storage for the Internet.
+Amazon S3 Integration (read only)is a storage for the Internet.
 It is designed to make web-scale computing easier for developers.
 You can learn more [here](http://aws.amazon.com/s3/).

 	- **S3 Bucket** - Amazon S3 Bucket name.
 You can learn more [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
 	- **AWS AccessKey** - AWS access key.
 You can learn more [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).